EssayCom

 Taking the GMAT

 All of us have a story to tell; a story of our own; a story of our unique experiences, choices and dreams.
 Your life too has been fashioned by specific aspirations, special relationships, and particular situations and people: this is your story.
 Your application carries your story to the Admissions Committee members who read thousands of similar-looking applications.
 Since you do not want to lose yourself in a sea of applications, you must ensure that your essays rivet the attention of the committee to your application.
-Ask yourself, What in my application will make the Admissions Committee sit up and take note of me.
-Are your essays written so as to leave an indelible impression upon the committee members?
-Do they highlight your uniqueness and project you as an asset to the school.
-No one will remember a person who worked for xyz company and met all targets, but everyone remembers the person who worked in the oil fields of conflict-torn Algeria.
-Who can miss that Chinese interpreter who endeavored to implement state-of-the-art technology in office or the boy who missed basketball to help his sister compose herself just when she was falling apart?
-Impressive one-line descriptions can also strongly impact the admissions committee and eventually influence their decision-making process in your favor.

 What makes you unique?